Did RFK Jr. Get Confirmed? His HHS Nomination Update

 Did RFK Jr. Get Confirmed?

 No, RFK Jr. has not been confirmed to lead the HHS federal agency yet.
 According to previous reports, he has to sit through two confirmation hearings.
-His second hearing is scheduled for Thursday, January 30, 2025.
+In early February, the Senate Finance Committee approved the advancement of his nomination in a vote of 14-13.

 When Will RFK Jr. Get Confirmed?